Kegel Exercises (Pelvic Floor Exercises)

-Kegel exercises consist of lifting and holding and then relaxing the pelvic floor muscles.
+You perform Kegel exercises by lifting and holding and then relaxing your pelvic floor muscles.
 Start by doing a small number of exercises (ie, lifts/squeezes, holds, and relaxes) over a short period of time, then gradually increase both the length of time and the number of exercises you are doing in each ‘session’ (which is called a set).
 You should perform at least two sets of the exercises a day.

-Start by lifting and holding for 3 seconds then relaxing for 3 seconds.
+Start by lifting and holding for three seconds then relaxing for three seconds.
 Repeat this 10 times in a row – this would be one set.
 (If 10 times in a row is too high to start with, reduce this number.)
 Do this set of exercises at least twice a day.
 As you improve, increase all of these numbers.
 In other words, increase the length of time you are lifting, holding and relaxing; the number of exercises making up a set and the number times per day you are doing these exercises.
-For example, instead of holding for 3 seconds and relaxing for 3 seconds, hold and relax for 4 seconds each, then up to 5 seconds each.
+For example, instead of holding for three seconds and relaxing for three seconds, hold and relax for four seconds each, then up to five seconds each.
 Increase the number of exercises in a set to 10 in a row (if not already there).
 Finally, increase the number of times you do these exercises from twice a day to three times a day.

-For women who have trouble doing Kegel exercises, two techniques can help – biofeedback training and electric stimulation of the pelvic floor muscles.
+If you have trouble doing Kegel exercises, two techniques can help – biofeedback training and electric stimulation of your pelvic floor muscles.
 Biofeedback is done to help determine if the correct muscles are being squeezed; electrical stimulation recreates the sensation of what a properly done Kegel exercise should feel like.